What Is the NBBO? National Best Bid and Offer

 Does the NBBO exist after hours?

+Yes.
 Consolidated quotes stream from 4:00 a.m. to 8:00 p.m.
-ET, and a national quote exists through premarket and after-hours trading — at a fraction of the daytime pace.
-On Apple above: 121 updates a minute in the last premarket bucket versus 5555 right after the open.
+ET, so a national quote exists through premarket and after-hours trading, at a fraction of the daytime pace: 52 Apple updates a minute in the last premarket bucket against 3901 after the open.

 Data notes: windows and filters

-Every panel above ships with the exact SQL that produced it — open one, swap in a ticker you own, and count its NBBO updates on the Strasmore terminal.
+Every panel ships with the SQL that produced it, open one, swap in your own ticker, and count its NBBO updates on the Strasmore terminal.